$Trump: 2025 private dinner

 The "black-tie optional" dinner was held at Trump National Golf Club Washington, D.C. in Sterling, Virginia.
 Before the dinner, protesters had gathered to condemn the gathering, shouting, "Shame!"
 The menu featured filet mignon, pan-seared halibut, and a "Trump organic field green salad".
-An attendee who spoke to The Verge described "pretty light" security, Trump's limited presence and his speech—delivered behind a podium with the presidential seal, and a private afterparty at the Washington Marriott Capitol Hill hosted by Memecore.
+An attendee who spoke to The Verge described "pretty light" security, Trump's limited presence and his speech—delivered behind a podium with the presidential seal—and a private afterparty at the Washington Marriott Capitol Hill hosted by Memecore.
 Trump's speech was approximately fifteen to twenty minutes long.
 Four of the highest-paying investors, including Justin Sun, were given Tourbillon watches.
 The dinner was Sun's first visit to the United States since being investigated by the United States attorney for the Southern District of New York in 2021.

-According to an analysis by the Times and Nansen, several investors were from Australia and Singapore.
-MemeCore, a cryptocurrency company, invested million to get second place; Cherry Hsu, the company's chief business officer, stated that he was interested in sharing its "vision and mission" with Trump and other attendees.
-The first-place winner was an account belonging to HTX that was believed to be associated with Justin Sun.
+MemeCore, a cryptocurrency company, invested million to become the second-largest holder; Cherry Hsu, the company's chief business officer, stated that he was interested in sharing its "vision and mission" with Trump and other attendees.
+The largest holder was an account belonging to HTX that was believed to be associated with Justin Sun.
 Javier Selgas, the chief executive of Fr8Tech, told the Securities and Exchange Commission that he intended to purchase million in $Trump in an effort to convince Trump to lower tariffs on Mexico.
-GD Culture Group, a publicly traded company with ties to China, announced that it had secured million to purchase Bitcoin and $Trump from a stock sale to the British Virgin Islands.
 Through a guest list and social media, the Times later identified many of the attendees, including Sun and the former basketball player Lamar Odom.

 The dinner posed ethics concerns and opportunities for foreign influence.
 Wyoming senator Cynthia Lummis and Senate majority leader Thom Tillis expressed concerns over the dinner.
 Citizens for Responsibility and Ethics in Washington's Donald Sherman described it as "one of the most blatant and appalling instances of selling access to the presidency".
 Massachusetts senator Elizabeth Warren described the dinner as an "orgy of corruption", while Oregon senator Jeff Merkley referred to it as "the Mount Everest of American corruption."

 Merkley and Senate minority leader Chuck Schumer introduced a bill to ban senior executive branch officials—including Trump—and their family from profiting off of cryptocurrency.
 Merkley additionally asked the Office of Government Ethics to investigate the dinner.
 The Senate Homeland Security Permanent Subcommittee on Investigations's investigation into cryptocurrency businesses involving Trump broadened to include the dinner.
 Maryland representative Jamie Raskin, the ranking member of the House Committee on the Judiciary, later initiated an inquiry into the dinner.
 The late-night television hosts Jimmy Fallon and Jimmy Kimmel ridiculed the dinner for its attendees and its apparent corruption, respectively.

+2026 private event

+In April 2026, the top buyers of the $Trump coin attended a Mar-a-Lago event where they got potential facetime with Trump.
+The Citizens for Responsibility and Ethics in Washington (CREW) condemned the event and the $Trump coin as unethical.